luoxiu/LogDog/README.md

 }

 let customSink: AnyLogSink<Void, String> = .init {
+    // beforeSink: in the same context as the log generation.

     $0.parameters[CustomSinkContext.self] = .init()
 } sink: { record, next in
+    // sink: may not be in the same context as the log generation.

     record.sink(next: next) { (record) -> String? in
         guard let context = record.entry.parameters[CustomSinkContext.self] else {
             return nil